 Secret Places in the CotswoldsPosted: 2010-07-21

 The next in my look at 'Secret Places' in Britain takes in the Cotswolds region.
 This is where the Britain Express family make our home, and we've spent many happy hours exploring the region.
-There are so many interesting historic places to see that its hard to limit myself to just five, so consider this a first installment, with more to follow!
+There are so many interesting historic places to see that it's hard to limit myself to just five, so consider this a first instalment, with more to follow!